 For the next steps you need to have Git installed on your computer.
 If you don't have Git yet, you can install it from here.
 For this guide we're going to use Git Bash command line interface, however you can use a graphical user interface if you wish to.

-First of all let's find the component in our Now Assistant installation directory.
+First of all let's find the component in our Digital Assistant installation directory.

 Navigate to Web → SpacesLocal → Global → Components directory where you should see a list of existing components: